PAMunb/svfa/README.md

 **OBSERVATIONS**
 - Flowdroid is not taking in count the TP expected in StrongUpdate4;
 - Test Basic40 is commented in the test suite so the amount of TP differs from the original run by Flowdroid;
-- Test Basic6 is a flaky test.
+- There are two flaky tests: Basic6 and Inter11.